kkaur89/sei54-project-one/README.md

      }

 ### Day Two - Three:
 The second and third day was spent around writing logic for each of the possible winning scenarios.
-The first step was to store the user's first choice in an array, but then only store the remaining three choices based the previous index in the array meeting the wining conditions.
+The first step was to store the user's first choice in an array, but then only store the remaining three choices based on the previous index in the array meeting the winning conditions.

 As this was my first project, I had very little experience and confidence in writing vanilla javascript, and this was therefore the most difficult part of the game for me.
 I had the logic behind the code in terms of knowing what each piece of code should do, but writing the syntax was where I struggled.
-I spent the entire weekend re-writing code, reading through notes in class, and scouring the site for javascript docs and stack overflow syntax solutions.
+I spent the entire weekend rewriting code, reading through notes in class, and scouring the site for javascript docs and stack overflow syntax solutions.
-My logic was that I would need the id of the user choice to meet the conditions inside an if statement before being added to the array use the Push method.
+My logic was that I would need the id of the user choice to meet the conditions inside an if statement before being added to the array using the Push method.

 ### Day Four - Five:
 With the guidance of the course tutors I had managed to refine my if statement and successfully start to store the index's in the array.
 Each player was recognised by the classname of the bag that they were given.
 This classname was used in the logic to push the index of that choice into a pre-defined empty array for both PlayerOneChoice and PlayerTwoChoice.